meghahj2411/meghahj2411/README.md

-# Hi 👋 I'm Megha
+# Hi 👋 I'm Meghana

-🎓 Cybersecurity & ML Enthusiast
-🛡️ Aspiring SOC Analyst | Blue Team | Threat Detection
-💻 Building security-focused ML & full-stack projects

----

 ## 🔎 About Me